 Open to all!
-Fall in Madison is absolutely beautiful, and the Teaching Academy celebrates this time of year in Wisconsin with a Fall Kickoff.
-Each Fall, after the semester begins, we gather for a morning of conversations on themes in higher education teaching and learning.
+Fall in Madison is absolutely beautiful, and the Teaching Academy celebrates this time of year in Wisconsin with a Fall Retreat.
+After the semester begins, we gather for a morning of conversations on a relevant theme in higher education teaching and learning.
 These topics help to prepare instructors and faculty for another successful year with undergraduate students and allow campus educators to discuss new updates in undergraduate education.

 2014: Reimagining Our World of Teaching & Learning

 On Friday October 3, the UW-Teaching Academy held its 2014 Fall Kickoff in the Great Hall of Memorial Union.
 Our theme was “Reimagining our World of Teaching and Learning.”
 About 100 attendees gathered to share their innovative teaching stories and to hear what our invited speakers had to say.